The Hindu, The Muslim and

 Only Through Faith in Christ

-To those who have not put their faith in Christ, I would like to give a warning against the temptation to put part of your faith in works or religious observance.
-God demands a perfect life for that perfect heavenly reward, putting even a part trust in yourself for acceptance before a perfect God would be like the scientist who knows that he needs pure water for an experiment, but instead picks up a glass of dirty water and begins to pour clean water into it.
-No matter how much water he pours into the glass, the water in the glass will never become pure, he needs to go straight to the source of pure water.
-Likewise, all sinners need to go to the source of pure righteousness; Jesus Christ, and not put a part trust in themselves or any other source.
+To those who have not put their faith in Christ, I would like to give a warning against the temptation to place part of your faith in works or religious observance.
+God demands a perfect life for that perfect heavenly reward.
+Placing even a part trust in yourself for acceptance before a perfect God would be like the scientist who knows that he needs pure water for an experiment, but instead, picks up a half-full glass of dirty water and begins to top it up with clean water.
+As the water rises to the top of the glass, it becomes cleaner, however, he does not achieve pure water.

 Salvation is solely through Jesus Christ who said, “I am the way and the truth and the life.
 No one comes to the Father except through me.”
 (John 14:6).
 Because of the certainty of the salvation of those who put their trust in Christ, he is able to say, “I tell you the truth, whoever hears my word and believes him who sent me has eternal life and will not be condemned; he has crossed over from death to life.”
 (John 5:24).
-See also John 3:36, 11:25-26, 12:46, 20:30-31, Acts 4:12, Rom.
-8:1, 1 John 5:11-12.
+See also John 3:36, 11:25-26, 12:46, 20:30-31, Acts 4:12, Romans 8:1, 1 John 5:11-12.

 Imputation - its meaning